The Pre-Trade Pause: A Two-Minute Ritual That Cuts Impulsive Trades

 The pre-trade pause works precisely because most traders cannot do it.
 Two minutes feels like an eternity when you are watching a setup form.
 The brain screams that the opportunity will be gone, that this is the one that will not come back, that pausing means weakness.

 Every word of that internal scream is a lie.
-The market generates roughly 1,500 to 2,000 candlestick formations per trading day across the universe of liquid instruments.
-The setup you are about to "miss" because you paused for two minutes will be replicated, in some form, within the next 90 minutes.
-The setups that genuinely cannot be replicated are almost always the worst ones to take.
+Across the universe of liquid instruments the market produces far more setups in a day than you could ever take, and the one you are about to "miss" because you paused will be replicated, in some form, before the session is out.
+The setups that genuinely cannot wait two minutes are almost always the worst ones to take.

-The traders who can sit with the discomfort of the pause for two minutes have a permanent edge over the traders who cannot.
+The traders who can sit with the discomfort of the pause for two minutes tend to have an edge over the traders who cannot.
 Not because the analysis is better, but because the execution is filtered.

-Days 8 to 14: Begin tracking which trades survive the pause and which do not.
+Once the pause is automatic, begin tracking which trades survive it and which do not.
 You will quickly notice that certain setups, certain times of day, and certain emotional states produce trades that consistently fail the filters.

-Days 15 to 21: Use the data from days 8 to 14 to refine your plan.
+Then use what you find to refine the plan.
 The trades that consistently fail your filters get explicitly removed from your strategy.
 You are now trading a system that is calibrated to your actual psychology, not the textbook version of your psychology.

 One Final Note on Speed